muskaan-gupta/Sales-Report/README.md

 - **Predictive Analytics** – Apply machine learning models (using Python/R) to forecast revenue, detect anomalies, and analyze churn patterns.
 - **Role-Based Dashboards** – Create customized views for Sales Managers, Finance teams, and Executives.
 - **Mobile Optimization** – Design mobile-friendly layouts to make dashboards accessible on phones and tablets.
 - **Export & Sharing Options** – Enable export to PDF, Excel, and embed reports into web apps for broader accessibility.

+---
+## Conclution

+Overall, this project strengthened both my technical skills and my ability to think from a business perspective — converting raw data into insights that actually support decision-making.